Pet Fix Voucher Program

 - FREE rabies vaccine & microchip included with each spay or neuter

-*Recipients of certain government assistance programs or residents with limited income may be eligible for FREE Pet Fix Program vouchers.
+*Recipients of certain government assistance programs or residents with limited income residing in Polk County may be eligible for FREE Pet Fix Program vouchers.
 Demonstrate eligibility by presenting a copy of one of the following:

 - Medicaid card